RESOURCES FOR HELPING PETS

 - Franklin County Dog Shelter

-Found dogs in central Ohio - Capital Area Humane Society
+Lost/found dogs in central Ohio - Columbus Humane

 - Central Ohio Craigslist – Lost and Found Board